jessedrelick/agens/README.md

 Keep in mind that a single agent can be used across multiple jobs, so it is best to restrict the agent prompt to specific capabilities and use `Agens.Job.Step.objective` or `Agens.Job.Config.description` for Job or Step-specific prompting.

-### Step
-`Agens.Job.Step` uses the `objective` field to customize the final prompt sent to the serving.
-This can provide more specific information in the current prompt than the Job description or Agent prompt.

 ### Tool
 When using creating Tools with the `Agens.Tool` behaviour, the `instructions/0` callback can be used to add specific instructions in the final prompt for using the Tool.
 This could also include examples, especially for structured output, which can be crucial for designing a Tool that will provide predictable results.